 You must also list each estate asset in the draft certificate (Form 74.1C).

 You should describe each asset in the same way in the application form and in the draft certificate.
 You should describe each asset in the detail that is required by the person or organization who is holding the asset.

 For example, if the asset is a car that is held in the name of the deceased, you should indicate the vehicle details (VIN, year, make, model), as required by the Ministry of Transportation.

 Court staff are unable to provide you with advice on how to identify an asset in your application material.
 You may wish to seek legal advice and/or to discuss the description of the asset with the holder of the asset before you start your application.

 The Estate Administration Tax is charged on the value of the estate of a deceased person as of the date of their death.

-You must calculate the provincial Estate Administration Tax and pay it when your court application is filed, unless either:
+You must calculate the Estate Administration Tax and pay the tax when your court application is filed, unless either: